About the Future of our Cities

 SKYLINE ATLAS: Representatives of Frankfurt strive to improve its image through events, especially abroad.
 Isn’t it time to do something like this nationwide here in Germany?

 Petra Roth: Both are necessary, and this is also happening.
-As an international city we must, of course, promote ourselves in New York, in the Far East, and in Cannes.
-But of course those who are interested in business promotion and cultural institutions are constantly attracting attention throughout Germany.
+As an international city we must, of course, promote ourselves in New York, in the Far East, and on the MIPIM in Cannes.
+We are of course already working on business promotion and making people aware of the cultural institutions throughout Germany.
 As I said, coordination is gaining importance.

 SKYLINE ATLAS: New York City started its own image campaign, ‘I love New York’ in 1974.
 Could this be an example for Frankfurt?